Hi, I am Janneke and I’m from the Netherlands.

 A stroke of luck

 In the meantime I had discovered speech recognition software.
-I had gotten IBM VoiceType, which offered word-by-word slow dictation with very mediocre recognition rates.
+I had gotten the IBM VoiceType for PC, which offered word-by-word slow dictation with very mediocre recognition rates.
 Also, It was in English and I was Dutch.
 Still, it gave me access to the computer and do some things that I otherwise couldn’t.
 A bit later I also got DragonDictate and I became quite good at creating commands to navigate the computer by voice.
-However, these were in English and I couldn’t do regular work with these programs in Dutch.
+However, these were in English and I couldn’t do regular dictation work with these programs in Dutch.

 And then in the year 2000, we got Dutch speech recognition software!
 And there was something to choose from: In a short period of time Dragon NaturallySpeaking, Philips FreeSpeech and L&H VoiceExpress became available.
 I borrowed money to purchase a more powerful computer and also bought all brands of speech recognition and became proficient at them.
+The possibilities were exciting!
 I started thinking about setting myself up as a trainer, but was really scared to become self employed.
-I’d just experienced how important the employee protection was in times of disaster.
+After all, I had just experienced how important the Dutch employee income protection was in times of disaster.

 Fortunately, there was a company hiring a speech recognition trainer and I got that job!
 For 11 years I was an employee there and things were mostly good.
 The software tech side of the job spoke strongly to the geek in me.
 Also I truly enjoyed the training aspect: each client had individual needs as to what programs they wanted to control by voice and type of vocabulary that they use.
 Over time I have trained people from age 9 to 80 and in all types of professions.